 • 1983: Under-20 USA National Team

-First Team All-American at the University of Virginia
+• 1986: First Team All-American at University of Virginia

-1987: Finished third in voting for National Player of the year
+• 1987: Finished third in voting for National Player of Year

 Gelnovatch as a Professional Player

 • 1988: American Soccer League (ASL), NJ Eagles

-American Professional Soccer League (APSL) Penn Jersey Spirit
+• 1990: American Professional Soccer League (APSL), Penn-Jersey Spirit

 • 1991: American Professional Soccer League (APSL), Maryland Bays

 • 1996: A League appearance

-George Gelnovatch is entering his 20th season as the head coach of the Virginia men's soccer program.
-The longest tenured head coach in program history, Gelnovatch led the Cavaliers to a pair of national championships in 2009 and 2014 as well as five NCAA College Cup appearances and 20-consecutive berths in the NCAA tournament.
+George Gelnovatch recently completed his 20th season as the head coach of the Virginia men's soccer program.
+The longest tenured head coach in program history, Gelnovatch has led the Cavaliers to a pair of national championships in 2009 and 2014 as well as five NCAA College Cup appearances and 20-consecutive berths in the NCAA tournament.

 A former Cavalier soccer All-American and assistant coach, Gelnovatch has guided Virginia to four ACC tournament titles, two regular-season ACC championships and a record of 295-121-49 (.687) during his tenure as UVA head coach.
 Over the course of his 28 years as an assistant and head coach at Virginia, he has been a part of all seven of the Cavaliers' national championships.

 Virginia has won at least 15 games in a season nine times under Gelnovatch, including 2009 when the team recorded 19 victories en route to the conference and national championships.

 Gelnovatch guided Virginia to the program's seventh national championship in 2014 as part of a 14-6-3 campaign.
-Once it reached its 34th straight NCAA tournament (the longest active streak in Division I soccer), UVa started to roll.
-The Cavaliers advanced through road matches at top-seeded Notre Dame and eighth-seeded Georgetown to reach the NCAA College Cup, where UVa topped UMBC, 1-0, before ousting second-seeded UCLA in a penalty-kick shootout.
+Once it reached the NCAA tournament, UVA caught fire.
+The Cavaliers advanced through road matches at top-seeded Notre Dame and eighth-seeded Georgetown to reach the NCAA College Cup, where UVA topped UMBC, 1-0, before ousting second-seeded UCLA in a penalty-kick shootout for the championship.